SaifRasool92/Code_In_Place-25/README.md

   # Stanford Code in Place 2025 - Section Leader Repository

 Hello!
-I'm **Eesha Tariq**, the **Section Leader** for **Stanford Code in Place 2025**.
+I'm **Saif Ur Rasool**, the **Section Leader** for **Stanford Code in Place 2025**.
 This repository is created for my section to organize and share all course-related content, assignments, and resources.
 I’m excited to work with all of you as we dive into the fundamentals of computer programming!

 ---